 Q: What is kennel cough, what you do do about it, and can my dog get it?

 A: Canine infectious tracheobronchitis (kennel cough) is one of the most prevalent infectious diseases in dogs.
 Fortunately, the majority of cases are not serious, and resolve on their own in one to two weeks.
 The main cause of kennel cough is the airborne bacteria, bordetella bronchiseptica.
 A dog with kennel cough will develop a coarse, dry, hacking cough about five to ten days after being infected.
 It sounds as if the dog needs to “clear his throat” and the cough will be triggered by any extra activity, drinking water, or being exposed to a change of temperature or level of exercise.
 Many dogs that acquire kennel cough will cough every few minutes, all day long.
-They will wretch and sometimes vomit and white foamy looking matter.
+They will wretch and sometimes vomit a white foamy looking matter.
 Their general state of health and alertness are usually not affected, they usually have no rise in temperature, and do not lose their appetite.